 A reduced VAT rate (13 per cent) is applicable to the import of art, antiques and collectibles and the sale of the same goods made by their creator or his or her successors.
-This reduced

-VAT rate is applicable until 30 June 2023.
 Moreover, a special VAT scheme is provided for the resellers of art, antiques and collectibles.
 For resellers who opt for this special VAT scheme, the VAT due is calculated on their profit margin.
 For this special regime to apply, the law provides for specific requirements and for a detailed procedure that should be followed.